jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 ### Onnit Flow Blend

 During flow state, the primary brainwaves produced are alpha and theta waves.
 These brainwaves are associated with a relaxed and focused mental state.
+The ingredients in the Onnit Flow Blend proprietary mixture help you express the combination alpha and theta waves more easily.&nbsp;

 Alpha waves are produced when the brain is in wakeful relaxation and are associated with a relaxed yet alert mental state.
 This mental state is often characterized by a feeling of calm and focus, similar to the state experienced during meditation.
 Alpha waves are believed to help enhance creativity, improve memory, and promote mental clarity.